Repair, Conservation and Interpretation of the Medieval Lennel Kirk

 5. Upcoming events

-None in particular other than a coffee morning in January 2018 to help pay for insurance and bank charges.
+None in particular other than the next coffee morning in January 2019 to help pay for insurance and bank charges.
+However, the delivery of 2 information booklets is ongoing.

 6. Highly Commended in Scottish Heritage Angel Awards